-As you know, Magento 2 supports 2 kinds of price rules to help store owners to set up suitable promotion programs for their Marketing campaigns.
+As you know, Magento 2 catalog price rules and cart price rules are two kinds of price rules to help store owners to set up suitable promotion programs for their Marketing campaigns.

 Cart Price Rule is used for applying discounts in the shopping cart based on sets of conditions.
 Discounts can be automatically applied to reduce subtotal for customers when they meet conditions or when they enter a valid coupon code.

-In this blog post, we will introduce how to create a catalog price rule easily in Magento 2 steps by steps.
+In this blog post, we will introduce how to create a catalog price rule easily in Magento 2, step by step.

 You go to the Magento 2 backend and choose Marketing on the left sidebar.
 Then, you choose Catalog Price Rules under Promotions.

-Click “Add New Rule” button to begin to create a catalog price rule.
+Click the “Add New Rule” button to begin to create a Magento 2 catalog price rule.

 In Rule Information, you need to finish the following information:

-(Please remember that catalog price rules in Magento 2 default are only applied to the whole website.
-If you want to apply for store view, you need an extension to support this: Catalog price rule per store view for Magento 2, for instance).
+(Please remember that that default Magento 2 catalog price rules are only applied to the whole website.
+If you want to apply for store view, you need an extension to support this, like the Catalog price rule per store view for Magento 2 by BSS, for instance).

 You set a valid time range for the rule via a calendar view in From and To box.